 Diagnostic Testing Services

-The Writing Lab’s Diagnostic Test is a 70-item multiple-choice test, which will help you and your writing professor determine your of weakness in the mechanics of writing.
+The Writing Lab’s Diagnostic Test is a 70-item multiple-choice test, which will help you and your writing professor identify your strengths and weaknesses in writing mechanics.
 The test measures your knowledge of language skills appropriate for standard written and spoken American English and appropriate for academic and professional writing, the kind of writing expected of college-trained professionals.
 Questions 1-40 cover word usage and grammar; questions 41-55 cover sentence construction; and questions 56-70 cover punctuation and capitalization.

 The Writing Lab does not require that you take the diagnostic test.
 The Writing Lab administers the test if your professor requires you to take it.
 You may also opt to take the test on your own, whether or not you are enrolled in a writing class or other class whose professor requires the diagnostic test.

 Of course, the ideal score on any diagnostic test is 100%.
 However, your professor is using this test as a tool to determine your ability to recognize correctly punctuated, well-formed sentences with good grammar.
-In most cases, your professor uses the areas checked, not your score, to determine your follow-up Lab Work.
+In most cases, your professor uses the areas checked, not your score, to create a plan for your follow-up Lab Work.

 The number of items you miss in a particular area will determine the follow-up skills you should work on in the Writing Lab.
-After taking the diagnostic test, you will receive an inventory of errors sheet, or Lab Work Form, with specific skills checked.
+After taking the diagnostic test, you will receive an inventory of skills mastery sheet, or Lab Work Form, with specific skills checked.

 The average score on the diagnostic test is 57%.

-A score of 69 to 55% suggests a weak to poor grasp of grammatical concepts and may inhibit your ability to edit your own writing and to grasp quickly and easily the linguistic concepts associated with a particular grammatical skill.
-Scores in this range indicate deficiencies in 9 to 11 of the 14 skills covered on the test, skills which warrant your attention and a need for improvement.
+A score of 69 to 55% suggests a weak to poor grasp of grammatical concepts that may inhibit your ability to edit your own writing and to grasp quickly and easily the linguistic concepts associated with a particular grammatical skill.
+Scores in this range indicate deficiencies in 9 to 11 of the 14 skills covered on the test, skills which warrant your attention.